Thursday, October 3 | 9:30 a.m. — 5 p.m.

 Open Source Day (OSD) provides women of all skill levels and backgrounds with the opportunity to collaborate and make a change.
 College students, professionals, experienced coders, and beginners join this day-long hackathon to develop projects for improving the world we live in.

 Participants will develop these humanitarian projects using open source software (OSS).
 OSS is an increasingly important skill to have as companies often require an understanding of and ability to contribute to it.
 You will work in groups, gaining the opportunity to learn from each other as well as the experienced mentors there to guide you.

-After the hackathon is over, your group will present your project to the other participants and sponsoring organizations.
+After the hackathon is over, OSD will be opened up to all GHC attendees allowing your group to present your project to them, other participants, and sponsoring organizations.
 At the end of the day, you will leave OSD not only with a working prototype but also with new skills, a stronger network, and the confidence to begin your own open source projects.

-To sign up for Open Source Day, you must be registered to attend GHC 18.
-Learn how you can pre-register for OSD and other sessions.
+To sign up for Open Source Day, you must be registered to attend GHC 19.

 OSD projects are sponsored by humanitarian companies or nonprofit organizations.
-Project descriptions are below.
-You will choose one project that you’d like to work on.
+Check out the project descriptions below.
+During session registration in late-August, you will choose one project that you’d like to work on.
 Please also keep in mind that some projects may require brief prep work (no more than one to two hours total) prior to OSD.
-RSVP with the OSD organization of your choice (choose only one).

-Participants will create their own OpenStack cloud to facilitate creation of their own WordPress site.
+Participants will create their own OpenStack cloud to facilitate creation of their own WordPress site, customized to support humanitarian efforts.
 Using Devstack, they will also use OpenStack Heat to orchestrate the creation of this individual WordPress site.
-Participants will customize this to support humanitarian efforts.

 Project: Mentorship System